ipzero209/GoldenGate/README.md

 # GoldenGate

 This software is meant to run alongside Panorama installations running PAN-OS 8.1 or later.
-It provides a method for ingestion device monitoring data for managed devices running versions of PAN-OS earlier than 8.1.
+It provides a method for ingesting device monitoring data for managed devices running versions of PAN-OS earlier than 8.1.

+The device monitoring feature introduced in PAN-OS 8.1 requires that managed firewalls be running PAN-OS 8.1 as well.
+This is because the firewalls send metrics data to Panorama rather than Panorama polling the devices.

+This script works by connecting to Panorama and pulling a list of connected devices.
+The script then builds it's own list pre-8.1 firewalls to poll.
+Using this list, the script connects directly to the managed firewalls and uses the API to gather the metrics that need to be displayed in Panorama (every 5 minutes).

 ## Dependencies